mfs409/jetlag/src/score/common_code.md

 no lose countdown in the level).
 In that case, value2 (`""`) will be displayed.
 Otherwise, we'll get the value and turn it into a number with two decimal places.

+Part of why this gets confusing is that the code also uses the `?.` operator (which is sometimes called the "optional chaining" or "Elvis" operator).
+When you see an expression like `stage.score.getWinCountdownRemaining()?.toFixed(2)`, it essentially means "if `getWinCountdownRemaining()` does *not* return undefined, then it is safe to call `toFixed(2)` on the thing that was returned.
+This lets the function return `undefined` or a number, and when it's a number, we make sure it has exactly two digits after the decimal point.